×

 • Ukrainian is spoken as a national language in: Ukraine.

 You will also get to know the continents where Afrikaans and Ukrainian speaking countries lie.
-Based on the number of people that speak these languages, the position of Afrikaans language is not available and position of Ukrainian language is 26.
+Based on the number of people that speak these languages, the position of Afrikaans language is 23 and position of Ukrainian language is 26.
 Find all the information about these languages on Afrikaans and Ukrainian.

 Afrikaans and Ukrainian Language History